-Making an Investment in your Business
+Making an Investment in Your Business

 The other option for putting money in your business is to invest the money.
-In this case, the funds go into your owners equity account (for a sole proprietorship or partnership) or into retained earnings (for a corporation).
+In this case, the funds go into your owner's equity account (for a sole proprietorship or partnership) or into shareholders' equity (for a corporation).

 10 Factors to Consider in Making a Contribution to Your Business

-- The labels on the documents.
-That is, is the document stated as a loan or an investment?
+- The labels on the documents: That is, is the document stated as a loan or an investment?

-- A maturity date.
-The presence of a maturity date strongly suggests a loan.
+- A maturity date: The presence of a maturity date strongly suggests a loan.

 - The source of payment.
 Is the payment being made in the form of a dividend or a payment on a loan?

-- The parties' intent.
-The presence of a document helps with this part.
+- The parties' intent: The presence of a document helps with this part.

 - The borrower's (the company's) ability to obtain loans from outside lenders.

-- If you loan the money to the business and the business declares bankruptcy, you become a creditor.
-Depending on whether the loan was secured or unsecured (with collateral), you may or may not be able to get your money back from a liquidation.
-If t
+- If you loan money to the business, you become a creditor.
+Depending on whether the loan was secured or unsecured (with collateral from the business, you may or may not be able to get your money back in a bankruptcy proceeding.